Care Guide

-Italian 2K polyurethane is one of the hardest residential cabinet finishes available.
-It does not need much — but what it does need, it needs consistently.
+A 2K polyurethane cabinet finish does not need much — but what it does need, it needs consistently.
 Here is exactly how to care for it.

 Step 1: Cleaners You Can Use (and Ones to Skip)

 Avoid: ammonia-based cleaners, bleach, vinegar, strong degreasers, abrasive pads or powders, multi-surface sprays with chemical active ingredients, and anything labeled for heavy-duty grease removal.
-These products can affect sheen and surface chemistry of the 2K finish over time.
-The warranty covers workmanship defects — damage from cleaning chemicals is not a covered defect.
+These products can affect the sheen of the 2K finish over time.
+Ask for the current written warranty terms.

 Step 2: Hardware Care That Keeps Things Smooth

-Hardware contact points are where many painted cabinet finishes fail first — not from adhesion problems but from physical stress at the screw points and grip surfaces.
-With Italian 2K polyurethane, the hardness of the finish provides substantially more resistance at these points than standard paint.
+Hardware contact points are where many painted cabinet finishes wear first — not from adhesion problems but from physical stress at the screw points and grip surfaces.
 Practical care: use a soft cloth buffer when handling pulls and knobs with greasy hands from cooking.
 For cleaning hardware separately, remove with a soft-bladed screwdriver and clean standalone.
 Reinstall finger-tight only.

 Step 3: Spot-Test Any Unknown Cleaner First